Write unit test in Python

 return self.profile['active_user']

-I have replaced the attribute active of the user profile with active_user that doesn’t exist in the profile dictionary.
+I have replaced the attribute active of the user profile with active_user which doesn’t exist in the profile dictionary.

 Now, run the tests again…